truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 This layer is directly implemented on the [LocalDatabase](https://arp.amaris.com/Wiki/Wiki/Preview/524?fileId=4682) package and you don't need to implement it in your project.

 ## <span style='color:#e67e22;'> Real development </span>
-Eventually, only 3 layers require to be implemented on every mobile application plus the **DAL** in case of local database support.
+> Eventually, only 3 layers require to be implemented on every mobile application plus the **DAL** in case of local database support.
+{.is-success}

 ![layers-to-implement.png](/images/mobile_erp/development/foundation/layers-to-implement.png)